andrewhannebrink/Remoji-2.0/README.txt

 	-m	SYNTAX: <little image directory> <output file name>

 This option creates a Python dict structured like the colorMap variable discussed above, and saves it in a pickled file to be used with the -l (load map) option.
 The map it creates contains { ( ( (r, g, b), <little image directory>) : image path } for every possible 64-bit RGB-value.

+	-j	SYNTAX: <movie directory 1> <movie directory 2> ... <movie directory n> <output movie directory>

+	The -j (join) option concatenates all the frames in order from the directories passed as arguments up until the last argument.
+The new, concatenated directory is saved at the directory pass as the last argument (output movie directory).
+This option allows the user to render just chunks of an animation at a time, then add the new changes to an existing video.